browserengineering/book/book/chrome.md

         self.height = 1.2 * (max_ascent + max_descent)
 ```

-Note that we're also setting the `y` field on each word in the line!
+Note that we're also setting the `y` field on each word in the line.[^why-no-y]
 That means that inside `TextLayout`'s `layout` method, we only need to
 compute `x`, `width`, and `height`:

+[^why-no-y]: it could have been computed in ``TextLayout``, of course, but
+that would have required storing the baseline on each `LineLayout`, or
+re-computing it in each `TextLayout`.
+As we'll see in later chapters, there
+are many considerations and optimizations of this kind that are needed to make
+text layout super fast.

 ``` {.python}
 class TextLayout: